kevin-xuan/AGCL/README.md

 # AGCL

-This is the implementation for the paper: “Adaptive Graph Contrastive Learning for Next Point-of-Interest Recommendation.”
+This is the implementation for the paper: “Next Point-of-Interest Recommendation with Adaptive Graph Contrastive Learning.”

 ## Preliminaries